Nadia Halfway

 Here are some of the best ones around the world:

-- Karma.
+• Karma.
 I’ve never tried this one, but it seems quite popular in the UK and Nordic countries.
 You can get discounted meals that would otherwise go to waste.

-- Olio.
+• Olio.
 Also popular in the UK, it’s a food-sharing app where locals (individuals or companies such as food retailers, restaurants, or corporate canteens) give away surplus food for free.

-- Foodobox.
+• Foodobox.
 This is the first mobile app in Bulgaria against food waste.
-It’s active in major Bulgarian cities and also in Bucharest (Romania).
+It’s active in major Bulgarian cities and now also in Bucharest (Romania).

-- Too Good To Go.
+• Too Good To Go.
 The most popular app in Europe for saving meals.
 Grab “surprise bags” from local cafés, bakeries, and even supermarkets!

-🎁Subscribe here to receive a small discount on your first Surprise Bag🎁
+🎁Subscribe via Too Good To Go to receive your first Surprise Bag🎁

 Sometimes, after a long travel day, all you want is dinner in your hotel room, right?
 That’s when food delivery apps come to the rescue.
+Always check if your hotel or hostel allows deliveries.
+And remember to tip the driver if you can!

-- Uber Eats.
+• Uber Eats.
 Available almost everywhere.

-- DoorDash.
+• DoorDash.
 North America and Australia.

-- Glovo.
+• Glovo.
 Europe and Latin America.

-- GrabFood.
+• GrabFood.
 Southeast Asia.

-- Meituan.
+• Meituan.
 China

-- Deliveroo.
+• Deliveroo.
 UK and parts of Europe.

-- JustEat.
+• JustEat.
 Used in 13 countries across Europe, UK, US and Australia

-🧑🍳 Book Unique Food Experiences
+🧑🍳 Book Unique Food Experiences.

 If you want not only to eat but also to enjoy a real culinary experience, there are plenty of options available.
 For example, you can join a cooking workshop, take part in a food tour, or even share dinner with fellow travellers or locals.

-These experiences are not just about food — they’re about connecting, laughing, learning about a culture, and creating bonds that make your trip truly unforgettable.
+These experiences are not just about food.
+They’re about connecting, laughing, learning about a culture, and creating bonds that make your trip truly unforgettable.

-- Airbnb Experiences.
+• Airbnb Experiences.
 Many hosts offer food-focused activities, from wine tastings to cooking classes.

-- Cookly.
+• Cookly.
 Perfect for finding cooking classes around the world.

-- GetYourGuide, Klook.com and Viator.
+• GetYourGuide, Klook.com and Viator.
 In these third-party websites, you’ll find both food tours and cooking workshops.

-- EatWith.
+• EatWith.
 Book home dinners, cooking classes, or market tours with locals for a truly authentic experience.

 6992361C